Commercial partof Masa GmbH

-11.3 The restrictions to liability arising from § 11.2.2 do not apply if Masa has fraudulently concealed a defect or has provided a guarantee for the quality of the goods.
+11.5 The restrictions to liability arising from § 11.4 do not apply if Masa has fraudulently concealed a defect.

 § 12 Statute of limitations

-12.1 Unless otherwise stated within the stated Masa scope of supply, the Defects Liability Period for Claims for defects (§ 10) is one year from delivery in accordance with the selected delivery conditions.
-If an acceptance procedure has been agreed, the Defects Liability Period shall end twelve months (12) after acceptance, but shall end no later than eighteen (18) months after delivery.
+12.1 Unless otherwise stated within the stated Masa scope of supply, the Defects Liability Period for Claims for defects, or any warranty/guarantee (particularly pursuant to § 10) is one year from delivery in accordance with the selected delivery conditions.
+If an acceptance procedure has been agreed, the Defects Liability or warranty/guarantee Period shall end twelve months (12) after acceptance, but shall end no later than eighteen (18) months after delivery.
 The Defects Liability Period relates to single shift operation.

 Should Masa GmbH correct a defect, the Defects Liability Period for defect claims for improvements and spare parts is three (3) months.
 However it will run at least until the expiry of the original Defects Liability Period for the plant.

-12.2 This shall not apply if the law prescribes longer periods, as in cases of death, bodily injury or injury to health (§ 11.2.1) and in the event of a deliberate or grossly negligent breach of obligation (§ 11.2.2) by Masa and in the event of fraudulent concealment of a defect.
+12.2 This shall not apply if the law prescribes longer periods, as in cases of death, bodily injury or injury to health (§ 11.3) by Masa and in the event of fraudulent concealment of a defect.

 § 13 Industrial property rights and confidentiality